Sean O'Malley (fighter): Grappling Industries

-O'Malley also entered the 155lbs Advanced No-gi division of Grappling Industries Phoenix on September 20, 2020 and placed third in a seven-man division, only losing to the eventual winner, Robert Degle.
+O'Malley also entered the 155lbs Advanced No-gi division of Grappling Industries Phoenix on September 20, 2020, and placed third in a seven-man division, only losing to the eventual winner, Robert Degle.

 Submission Underground

 Chael Sonnen put out an open challenge on behalf of O'Malley for his promotion's event on December 20, 2020.
 The challenge was answered by James Gallagher, who challenged O'Malley to a grappling match at the SUG event.
 O'Malley reportedly declined the matchup and Gallagher was left without an opponent.

 Personal life

 O'Malley's grandmother is Irish.

 Together with his friend and head coach, Tim Welch, O'Malley is a co-host of their own podcast, The Timbo Sugarshow.
-O'Malley has been an endorsed athlete of prominent combat sports brand Sanabul since 2017.
-He was previously following a vegan diet but has since gone back to incorporating meat into what he eats.
+He was previously following a vegan diet but has since gone back to eating meat.

 O'Malley is an advocate for legalizing marijuana.

-O'Malley is currently in an open relationship with his wife.

-In late 2020, O'Malley and his wife Danya had a daughter named Elena.
+O'Malley is married.
+He and his wife have a daughter, born in 2020, and a son born in May 2025.